itsyashshah/HumanEye-Detection-with-OpenCV/README.md

 ## Release History

 * 0.0.1
-    * the first release with detecting human eye
+    * the first release of detecting human eye

 ## Meta